Skip to Content

 CREATE SCHEMA IF NOT EXISTS app; CREATE TABLE app.shared_items ( id BIGINT PRIMARY KEY DEFAULT SNOWFLAKE_ID(), title TEXT NOT NULL, value INTEGER, created_at TIMESTAMP DEFAULT NOW() ) USING kalamdb WITH ( type = 'shared', flush_policy = 'rows:1000,interval:60' );

-Any KalamDB CREATE TABLE shape that the server accepts can be authored this way from PostgreSQL.
-The same WITH (...) options you would use in KalamDB are forwarded through as-is.
+Any KalamDB table shape that the server accepts can be authored this way from PostgreSQL.
+The same option names you would use in KalamDB are forwarded through the PostgreSQL WITH (...) clause.

 4. Query and Mutate Through PostgreSQL